The King of Kings (2025 film)

-The King of Kings is a 2025 animated Christian film written and directed by Seong-ho Jang, loosely inspired by the children's book The Life of Our Lord by Charles Dickens.
+The King of Kings is a 2025 English-language South Korean animated Christian film written and directed by Seong-ho Jang, loosely inspired by the children's book The Life of Our Lord by Charles Dickens.
 The film stars the voices of Kenneth Branagh, Uma Thurman, Mark Hamill, Pierce Brosnan, Roman Griffin Davis, Forest Whitaker, Ben Kingsley, and Oscar Isaac.

 The King of Kings was released in the United States by Angel Studios on April 11, 2025.
-It received mixed reviews from critics and was a box office success, grossing $77.5 million.
+It received mixed reviews from critics and was a box office success, grossing $83.5 million.

 Plot

-Charles Dickens attempts to recite his story A Christmas Carol to a London theater audience, but is interrupted by his overly rambunctious son Walter, who enacts the exploits of King Arthur backstage along with his cat, Willa.
+Charles Dickens attempts to recite his story A Christmas Carol to a London theatre audience, but is interrupted by his overly rambunctious son Walter, who enacts the exploits of King Arthur backstage along with his cat, Willa.
 Dickens considers punishing the boy for ruining the recital, but instead his wife Catherine suggests he tell his son about a king even greater than Arthur: the "King of Kings", Jesus Christ.
 Initially hesitant, Walter agrees to listen to his father's story, but on condition that he can stop if he finds it boring.

 As the tale unfolds, Walter becomes so emotionally involved in the life of Jesus that he demands his father finish the story, despite Charles' warnings that it becomes upsetting.
 Walter begins to imagine himself and Willa within the story; travelling along with Jesus and the disciples, they witness all the events in Christ's life: the Nativity, the Ministry, the Miracles and the Passion.
-His father also explains him the meaning of Jesus' sacrifice by telling him the story of Adam and Eve and the original sin, but Walter has great difficulty accepting and understanding such an atrocious and unjust death.
+His father also explains to him the meaning of Jesus' sacrifice by telling him the story of Adam and Eve and the original sin, but Walter has great difficulty accepting and understanding such an atrocious and unjust death.

 Deeply saddened by Jesus' death, Walter suddenly finds himself sinking to the bottom of the sea, like the apostle Peter when he attempted to follow Jesus as he walked on water.
 Walter calls out for help and is rescued by Jesus, who disappears underwater and replaced with an empty cross.
 Returning to dry land, Walter contemplates the cross and begins to feel redemption and salvation through Jesus' sacrifice and is overwhelmed with admiration and gratitude as he begins to understand Jesus' love for him.

 Finally, Walter finds the empty tomb of Jesus, where the resurrected Jesus bids him a silent goodbye before walking towards the horizon.
 Overjoyed to realize that Jesus still lives, Walter runs to tell his siblings the story, inspiring Dickens to write down the life of Jesus for his children.
 The film closes with words from the Gospel of John: "I am the way and the truth and the life.
 No one comes to the Father except through me."